Deploy an operational AI model

 Download this image of a handwritten number five:

-Drop the image in the classifier and click the Result icon to get a result.
+Drop the image in the Deployment web app and click Get your result.

 If an error occurs, make sure that the uploaded image has three channels (RGB) and the size 28x28 pixels.